Greg Proops: Film and television

 Proops has performed his stand-up act across Britain, mainland Europe, Australia and New Zealand.
 His other credits include hosting Space Cadets, a mid-1990s science-fiction comedy game show on Channel 4 in the UK, which also featured Craig Charles (Dave Lister from Red Dwarf) and Bill Bailey, and appearances on BBC2's Mock the Week.
 He appeared as a panelist on the 2000 revival of To Tell the Truth.
 Proops has also hosted game shows, including VS. in 1999, Rendez-View in 2001, and Head Games, a Science Channel game show which ran for one season in 2009.
 Proops also competed on the November 8th, 1984 episode of Jeopardy!, losing to eventual five day champion John Genova.
-He would later record video clues for two Jeopardy! episodes in 2000 & 2001.
+He would later record video clues for two Jeopardy! episodes in 2000 and 2001.

 In addition to his stand-up and improv acts, Proops has done voice work in various films and TV shows, including Tim Burton's The Nightmare Before Christmas, and the miniseries Stripperella with Pamela Anderson.
 Proops provided the voice of Bob in the US version of the TV series Bob the Builder for the five seasons of Project Build It.
 He has also featured in 2003 film Brother Bear as the voice of one of the Love Bears and provided the voice as Cryptograf in 2006 film Asterix and the Vikings.

 Proops has been involved with Turner Classic Movies since 2013, appearing on several of the network's podcasts and in person at public events.
 In 2016, he appeared as a television presenter for TCM, introducing comedy films by the Marx Brothers and Wheeler & Woolsey.

 Proops has been involved with the Star Wars franchise as well.
 He played the role of Fode in Star Wars: Episode I – The Phantom Menace.
 He would later work with the Expanded Universe, reprising his role as Fode in the video game Star Wars Episode I: Racer and the video game adaptation of Star Wars Episode I: The Phantom Menace, and he guest-starred on two episodes of the animated series Star Wars: The Clone Wars ("The Mandalore Plot" and "Voyage of Temptation") as Tal Merrick.
 In 2018, Proops voiced Jak Sivrak in Star Wars Resistance.

 Proops appeared as a guest on The George Lucas Talk Show during their May the AR Be LI$$ You Arli$$ marathon fundraiser.